 On ThemeIsle’s website, the Hestia WordPress theme is marketed as a WooCommerce-friendly, powerful yet easy-to-use WordPress one-page theme based on Google’s Material Design guidelines.

-The question is: Does deliver on its promises?
+The question is: does Hestia Pro deliver on its promises?
 And to whom?
-Is it a theme for you?
-That’s what this Hestia Pro review is all about!
+Is it a theme you should consider for your needs?
+That’s what this Hestia theme review is all about.
+Read on!

 Hestia Pro vs free

-This Hestia theme review, I’ll focus primarily on Hestia Pro – the premium version of Hestia.
-You can always try out the free version yourself.
+In this Hestia theme review, we’ll focus primarily on Hestia Pro – the premium version of Hestia.
+You can always try out the free version by yourself.
 Most readers wanna know whether upgrading to the premium version – Hestia Pro – is worth it – or not.

 But before we walk the plank and dive deep into the vast abysses of Hestia Pro, a few words about the free version of Hestia, and its limitations compared to its premium version.